Odobo/vertx3-service-proxy/README.md

 1. Only being able to use a restricted set of Types for parameters and return types
 1. Not being able to use Generic types
 1. Not being able to handle failures nicely, i.e. The generated class always returned -1 in the fail(), meaning I had to define my own templates
+1. Only being able to write implementations in Java

 So taking inspriation from various client proxies from web service libraries, the code utilises java.lang.reflect.Proxy to implement the client and reflection to implement the server part of the service.

+**At the moment you cannot return implementations to other service as you can do with the vertx-service-proxy**

 ## Maven